sr4136/activecollab-totals/readme.md

 ### ActiveCollab Hours total for the [My Time](https://app.activecollab.com/207970/my-time) page.

-This works when you visit the page from a bookmark.

-It also will recalculate the totals after you use the "New time record" button on this page.
+This works when you visit the page from a bookmark (or via refresh upon arrival).
+It recalculates the totals after you use the "New time record" button on the [My Time](https://app.activecollab.com/207970/my-time) page.

 Take a look at the [issues](https://github.com/sr4136/activecollab-totals/issues) for the known issues.